jchenek/MGBK/README.md

 # MUST be run in the same path as 's1_multisample_binning_2_assembly_PE_megahit.pl'
 cd ~/MGBK_example/multisample_binning
 # usage: perl ~/MGBK/s2_multisample_binning_align_fq_for_bam_and_depth.pl multisample_binning_assembly_design $min_length $cpu $fq_list_trim
-# this script will detect s1_assemblies_res dir and map clean read to each assemblies
+# this script will detect s1_assemblies_res dir and map clean read to all assemblies
 # assembly_design used here is the same as the one used for 's1_multisample_binning_2_assembly_PE_megahit.pl'
 perl ~/MGBK/s2_multisample_binning_align_fq_for_bam_and_depth.pl multisample_binning_assembly_design 1500 80 fq_list_trim
 ```

 -----
 ### Step 3. binning
 Based on the two benchmarks, binny and COMEBin consistently performed very well.
-However, due to installation issues with binny and to facilitate running this pipeline across multiple platforms, I will not include binny in my pipeline.
+However, due to installation issues with binny and to facilitate running this pipeline across multiple platforms, I do not include binny in my pipeline.

 In MGBK, 5 `binning softwares` are included, classified into 4 categories based on their algorithms (Kim et al., 2026):